 – Stethoscope.
 I didn’t really use this that much during my rotation, aside from a few times when I was on call and evaluating a patient in the ED.

 – Gauze, sterile scissors, cotton swabs, and tape.
 These supplies came in handy all the time!
 From morning report and changing dressings, to helping residents do an incision and drainage for a consult, there’s always a need for gauze and tape.
 I was able to always get refills because the nurses were nice enough to give me the code for storage.
 Speaking of, the nurses can really make a difference in your experience.
-More on that in a comprehensive surgery clerkship post that I’m working on, but the bottom line is that you should always be polite and respectful to all members of the team and not just the resident and attending you’re with.
+More on that in a comprehensive surgery clerkship post that I’m working on (check it out here), but the bottom line is that you should always be polite and respectful to all members of the team and not just the resident and attending you’re with.
 You never know whose help you may need and there’s been countless instances where the nurse was the one who saved me.

 Bottom right pocket:

 – List of patients that were on the service.
 Another item that I would keep on me when I took my white coat off.
 I tried to take ownership of a few patients and really stay on top of how they were doing and what the next steps were.

 – Mini notebook from Muji.
 This was handy to have because it also fit in scrub pockets.
 I used it to keep track of interesting patient cases to read about, jot down notes about something a resident just taught me, and list topics I needed to review.

 – Pestana Surgery Review book.
 I alternated between having my iPad and this book on me, but ultimately Pestana won.
 Especially towards the end of the rotation when I felt pressed for time, having this book was great to just do a few questions when I had some down time.